 7 Things To Do When Your Child Has The Stomach Flu

+If you suspect that you have either food poisoning or stomach flu, it’s essential to seek medical advice for an accurate diagnosis and appropriate treatment.
 These stomach flu tips do not substitute for professional medical advice.
 Always seek the advice of your physician or other qualified healthcare provider when you have health concerns!
-You can use these stomach flu tips once a doctor has diagnosed the condition.
+You may want to use these stomach flu tips once a doctor has diagnosed the condition.

 Tips For Stomach Flu In Kids

 Is the stomach flu contagious?
 Yes, the stomach flu is highly contagious from the time the symptoms start.
 But there’s still a chance you can clear the germs from common cuddle areas.
 Wash these things in hot water: your sheets and duvet (if your child loves climbing in your bed), couch throw pillows, couch blankets, winter jacket and accessories, favorite blankies, animals and lovies, toothbrushes, cups and utensils.
 Also remember to wash your hands repeatedly – and try not to touch or rub your eyes, nose or mouth unless you’ve just used sanitizer.

 Disinfect all commonly used doorknobs, shared phones, remote controls, computer keyboards, toilets and toilet handles and sink faucets.
 Scrub the bathroom she’s using three times a day.
 And wear gloves.
 Also be sure to spray a disinfectant among your child’s belongings and most-visited spots, including her backpack, lunch box, computer, couch, and seat at the table.
 Remember, she was most contagious before she started puking!